9999years/new.becca.ooo/README.md

    Utilise them!
 3. Centralize my contact and personal information

-I’m pretty proud that [becca.ooo] loads in three requests at about 6 KB, which is about 1/300th the size and 3/100ths the requests of [the average page] (in 2018; 2MB & 100 req.s).
+I’m pretty proud that [becca.ooo] loads in 6 requests at about 5 KB, which is about 1/300th the size and 3/100ths the requests of [the average page] (in 2018; 2MB & 100 req.s).
 All the content pages will load in a maximum of four requests, most in two or three:

-1. Main page HTML
-2. (Possibly) a favicon (see below)
-3. Main CSS
-4. (Possibly) auxiliary page-specific CSS

-The favicon is only loaded if a bigger image than the inlined 404-byte 32×32 PNG is required, and I’ll probably inline the SVG version once SVG favicons become [more widely supported][svg favicon support].
-Caching essentially eliminates the favicon and CSS after the first load, too.

 The content pages are mostly CSS (about half, by weight).
 That’s something to work on!
 A fair amount of even `main.css` is pretty niche; there’s support for justified text, block quotes, lists, and screens below 380px wide.
 (That’s certainly an extreme — desktop Tumblr can’t handle a window less than 1000px wide.
 Sucks for you if you wanted to, I don’t know, browse Tumblr on *half* of a 1080p monitor and do something else like uh, talk to a friend on the other half.)

 ## The scripts